H4m4k/H4m4k/README.md

+# Hello I'm Paweł

-- 👋 Hi, I’m Paweł, a computer geek since when I was 8 years old.
+- 👋 I am a computer geek since when I was 8 years old.
 My adventure with computers started with Commodore C64.
 - 👀 I’m a fan of Sci Fi, future technologies and space exploration.
-- 🌱 Currently I am focused on learning the basics of JS through website https://learnjavascript.online/ 31 of 42 chapters done.
+- 🌱 Currently I am focused on learning the basics of JS through website https://learnjavascript.online/ 12 of 75 chapters done.
 - 💞️ I’m looking to collaborate on any project i could actually contribute to and earn some experience.
 -    In order to obtain some real-life experience of solving problems in developer environment and developing proper habits I have started to solve challenges from www.frontendmentor.io, www.codewars.com and www.codingame.com.